prototypefund/reproducible-website/_docs/jvm.md

 source.used=<artifact|url|scm, depending on which has been used for the build>

 # Each build tool or plugin is free to add additional entries to the buildinfo,
-# both for build instructions and effective build environment.
+# both for build instructions and effective recorded build environment.
 # For example, the sbt plugin may add the following for Scala:
 sbt.version=1.2.3
 scala.version=2.12.6